swipswaps/objectiv-analytics/tracker/README.md

 yarn workspace @objectiv/core test
 ```

-This is also how to add and remove dependencies, for example:
+This is also how to add and remove dependencies:
 ```bash
 yarn workspace @objectiv/core add <packageA>
 yarn workspace @objectiv/core add <packageB> --dev